 Building a Strong Case#

-- Get contact information for witnesses
+- Get witness information — Contact details for coworkers

 Request in writing that your employer preserve: